lebigot/realtime_annotate/README.rst

-All of this is automatically handled by the program through the scrolling display of annotations around the current timer, and the user can focus on adding new annotations.
+All of this is automatically handled by the program through the scrolling display of annotations around the current timer, and the user can better focus on the quality of his real-time annotations.

 Annotations for *multiple events* are stored in a single **JSON file** with a simple format.
 This format has the advantage of being